zkl94/kubernetes-engine-samples/quickstarts/whereami/README.md

   --release-channel regular
 ```

-This will create a regional GKE Autopilot cluster in the specified region.
+This will create a GKE Autopilot cluster in the specified region.

 #### Step 2 - Deploy whereami